This program will be offered starting in the fall of the 2017-18 academic year.

-The Computer Information Systems program is a two-year sequence of classes designed to prepare you for employment in the computer area as an entry-level network administrator, computer support person, web designer, or computer programmer, while developing general problem-solving and troubleshooting skills that can be applied to networking, server, computer, web, and business programming environments.
+The Computer Information Systems: Cybersecurity program is a two‐year sequence of classes designed to prepare you, via hands‐on training, for employment in the computer area as an entry‐level network administrator, computer support person, web designer, or computer programmer, while developing general problem‐solving and troubleshooting skills that can be applied to networking, server, computer, web, and business programming environments.

-At UCC, you will learn to program in a high-level programming language and to apply programming concepts in a variety of environments.
-You will become proficient as a user and manager of server and desktop operating systems, and routers and switches.
+At UCC, you will learn to program in a high‐level programming language and to apply programming concepts in a variety of environments.
+You will become proficient as a user and manager of server and desktop operating systems, switches, routers and ASAs.
 You will also learn how to configure and modify the hardware components of server and desktop systems.
-In addition, the CIS program provides a strong foundation in basic business and accounting principles and practices.
+In addition, the CIS program provides a strong foundation in basic business and project management principles and practices.
 Finally, the program develops verbal and written communication skills.

-View / download catalog information for Computer Information Systems AAS
+View / download catalog information for Cybersecurity AAS

 Completion of MTH 095 or placement test scores indicating MTH 105 or higher and WR 121 or higher is required for entry into the CIS program.

-It is strongly recommended that CIS degree-seeking students have access to a personally-owned, 64-bit Windows 7/8 laptop with at least 16 GB of RAM, 1-2 TB hard disk, and other standard laptop accessories.
+It is strongly recommended that CIS degree-seeking students have access to a personally-owned, 64-bit Windows-based laptop with at least 16 GB of RAM, 1-2 TB hard disk, and other standard laptop accessories.
 You can purchase Microsoft Office in the UCC bookstore at a very low, discounted student price.

 Other CIS Certificates & Degrees at UCC